cossacklabs/product-docs/acra/acra-in-depth/data-structures/acrastruct-validator.md

 **2.** If you are using Zone, paste ZoneID as well.
 ![](/files/acrastruct/validation-form-with-zone.png)

-If you have access to private keys, use your own keys.
-To enter the mode of using your own keys, click the blue selector switch and make sure it has turned from blue to green:
+If you wish to use your own private keys, click the blue selector switch and make sure it has turned from blue to green:

 ![](/files/acrastruct/validation-form-own-keys.png)